 Client operations coverage

-| Project portfolio | Review client projects, retainers, phases, milestones, resources, and project history. |
+Review client projects, retainers, phases, milestones, resources, and project history in one view.

-| Accounting and cost views | Connect client work to revenue, costs, efficiency, retainer allocation, and budget reporting. |
+Connect client work to revenue, costs, efficiency, retainer allocation, and budget reporting with permission gating.

-| Documents and handoff | Keep client documents, project files, signed contracts, and handoff assets attached to the account. |
+Keep client documents, project files, signed contracts, and handoff assets attached to the account record.

 How client teams use it